 Personalisation

-In communication with candidates, personalise your messages for the person you are in contact with.
-Refer to their work experience, skills or other attributes that are relevant to the job especially if they seem promising.
-At minimum, be sure to address candidates by name.
-It goes a long way to making them feel like they are getting individual attention.
+When communicating with candidates, personalize your messages for the individual you are contacting.
+Refer to their work experience, skills, or other attributes that are relevant to the role, especially if they appear to be a strong fit.
+At a minimum, be sure to address candidates by name.
+This goes a long way in helping them feel that they are receiving individual attention.

 Did you know?

-Our Resources page has a number of examples and templates you can use directly or refer to as a guide when crafting a variety of different email types.
+Our Resources page has several examples and templates you can use directly or refer to as a guide when crafting a variety of different email types.

 Closing the loop

-When it comes to creating and maintaining a positive candidate experience, communication is a key factor throughout the hiring process.
-The act of managing a candidate’s expectations may not sound particularly important but it can have long-term effects on your hiring success.
-Much like a customer, studies show that candidates with a bad experience of the hiring process are nearly 50% more likely to share this with their peers.
-Furthermore, websites like Glassdoor can further amplify the effects of good and bad feedback.
+When it comes to creating and maintaining a positive candidate experience, communication is essential throughout the hiring process.
+Managing a candidate’s expectations may not seem particularly important, but it can have long-term effects on your hiring success.
+Much like customers, candidates who have a negative hiring experience are nearly 50% more likely to share it with their peers.
+In addition, platforms such as Glassdoor can amplify both positive and negative feedback.

-Close the loop by responding appropriately to candidate concerns and feedback.
-This represents a great opportunity to obtain actionable insights that can be used to drive the hiring process forward.
-Personalise your responses whenever possible.
-Having the same canned sentences can do more harm than good, even if you respond diligently.
+Close the loop by responding thoughtfully to candidate concerns and feedback.
+This presents a valuable opportunity to gain actionable insights that can help improve your hiring process.
+Personalize your responses whenever possible.
+Relying on the same canned phrases can do more harm than good, even if you respond promptly.

-For unsuccessful candidates, thank them sincerely for their time.
-If you plan on keeping their details on file, let them know and touch base every so often.
-Successful candidates should be made aware of any next steps, key dates and milestones as well be provided with an overview of the onboarding process that follows.
+For unsuccessful candidates, sincerely thank them for their time.
+If you plan to keep their details on file, inform them and consider checking in periodically.
+Successful candidates should be clearly informed of the next steps, key dates, and milestones, and provided with an overview of the onboarding process that follows.